Skanderbeg's Italian expedition: Campaign in Barletta and Andria

 Even though they lifted the siege of Barletta upon seeing Skanderbeg's approaching men the week before, Angevin forces remained active.
 Once Skanderbeg arrived, Ferdinand put him in command of the fortress of Barletta whereas the King himself went to Ariano Irpino.
 Once left in command of the fortress, Skanderbeg moved against Ferdinand's rivals.
 Among them were Giovanni Orsini, Jean d'Anjou (the Duke of Calabria), Piccinino, and Francesco del Balzo.
 They had stationed themselves in Andria, where the Albanian assaults continued.
-The Albanian cavalry's light armament, swift horses, and loose ranks allowed them to quickly overcome the more heavily armed Italian cavalry, which fought in tight formations.
+The Albanian cavalry's light armament, swift horses, and loose ranks allowed them to quickly overcome the 7000 heavily armed Italian cavalry, which fought in tight formations.
 In one of their operations, an Albanian warrior captured Alois Minutulo, the lord of the Castle of Monte Sant'Angelo who was imprisoned in the Fortress of Barletta.
 Three years later, Ferdinand would present Skanderbeg with the castle as a token of his gratitude.

 Ferdinand's opponents, under Piccinino's main command, tried to open battle with Skanderbeg, but due to the combined strength of Albanian and Neapolitan forces, they withdrew from the Andrian fields to Acquaviva delle Fonti.
 News of Piccinino's retreat reached Venice who sent a message to Francisco Sforza.
 Skanderbeg then marched to Taranto, where Giovanni Orsini was prince.
 Orsini tried again to dissuade Skanderbeg from marching against him, but Ferdinand was wary of Orsini's faithfulness, so Skanderbeg continued raiding Orsini's territory.
 He split his army into three parts, one under Moisi Arianit Golemi, the other under Vladan Gjurica, and the last under his command.
 He led attacks against Ferdinand's enemies in three directions without halt, thoroughly exhausting them.
 During the month of October, Skanderbeg continued to pillage Orisini's territory from his bases at Barletta and Andria since the Angevins were not present; Ferdinand meanwhile mopped up in Calabria, where he recaptured Cosenza and Castrovillari.
 At this point, Orsini asked Skanderbeg for a truce which the Albanian rejected.
 On 27 October, Skanderbeg reported that he had captured the town of Gisualdo.
 Piccinino then asked Skanderbeg to discontinue his campaign which Skanderbeg exuberantly accepted, believing that peace was near.